GSBicalho/TrueNgine/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
-We, normal human beings, have brains adapted for observing, interacting and imagining in 3 Dimensions.
-That is, quite frankly, a waste of perfectly good directions and shows a remarkable lack of ambission.
-That's why this program exists, to try to remedy such situation and allow the further understanding and comprehension of higher dimensional spaces.
+We, human beings, have brains adapted for observing, interacting and imagining in 3 Dimensions.
+Interaction is limited to height, width and depth, so, when imagining objects of such dimensions, it is simple to create a mental image and understand it.
+However, in mathematics, we are not limited in such a way, and it can be difficult to imagine a construct with more dimensions than we are used to.
+That's why this program exists, to try to allow the further understanding and comprehension of higher dimensional spaces, functions and shapes.

 As such, the resulting program allows the user to combine two ways of visualizing the extra dimensions.
-First, the Cut is applied to the first K Dimensions, then the remaining ones are rendered using perspective.
+First, the Cut is applied to the first K Dimensions, and then the remaining ones are rendered using perspective.

-It also allows the user to rotate the shape, move around it, and also move the location and directions of all the cameras generated.
+It allows the user to rotate the shape, move around it, and also move the location and directions of all the cameras generated.

-The polytopes in the exemples were largely generated using [this](https://github.com/GSBicalho/Function-Approximation) code by Professor [Antonio Castlo Filho](http://conteudo.icmc.usp.br/Portal/Pessoas/Detalhes.php?id=132404).
+The polytopes in the examples were largely generated using [this](https://github.com/GSBicalho/Function-Approximation) code by Professor [Antonio Castlo Filho](http://conteudo.icmc.usp.br/Portal/Pessoas/Detalhes.php?id=132404).
 ## Cutting the Space
 This part of the rendering takes the ND model and, given a position in the last dimension, slices it so that only the part that intersects the current viewed space is seen.